 This article was written in early 2001.
 While there have been many changes in the biotech field since then, the basic threats detailed here have not changed.
-The article contains around 300 links to supporting evidence.
-In some cases, I had so much evidence that I broke single words up into several different links.
-I haven't had a chance to check all the links, but a majority should still work.
-(Fingers crossed!)
+I based my research on over 300 sources, but the links have long since broken.

 Before we begin, please take a look at this brief list of biotech lingo: